maher243/Transaction-Latency/README.md

 ## Installation and Requirements

-Before you can use BlockSim  simulator, you need to have **Python version 3 or above** installed in your machine as well as have the following packages installed:
+Before you can use the simulator, you need to have **Python version 3 or above** installed in your machine as well as have the following packages installed:

 - pandas
 >pip install pandas